MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/display-hybrid-federated-search-results-in-sharepoint-online.md

     > [!NOTE]
     > To view the target of a search result that is from content in the SharePoint Server farm, a user must have at least Read permission for the root site collection in the primary web application.
 (In a SharePoint hybrid environment, the primary web application is in the SharePoint Server farm and is used to receive all connections from Office 365.
 For more information about the primary web application, see [Plan connectivity from Office 365 to SharePoint Server](plan-connectivity-from-office-365-to-sharepoint-server.md).)

-5. If you do not see results from both search indexes on the search results page, do the following:
+5. If you do not see results from both search indexes on the search results page, do the following:'

    - Verify that the search system in SharePoint Server has crawled the local content.